carlysandler/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-A Detailed Analysis on Kickstarter Campaigns: Using Statistical and Arithmetic Reasoning to Visualize Key Performance Trends
+A Detailed Analysis on Kickstarter Campaigns: Key Performance Trends, Visualizations, and Recommendations